 WATER, PLACE & RECONCILIATION IN BRITISH COLUMBIA: Implementing Actionable Visions – Are you curious to learn what it means to collaborate to ‘stitch together altered landscapes’, and thus improve where we live?
-(Announcement #6, March 2020; register now to learn more at the COMOX VALLEY 2020 SYMPOSIUM – postponed to October due to COVID 19 pandemic)
+(Announcement #6 in March 2020 for the Comox Valley 2020 Symposium – which was postponed and then reimagined due to COVID 19 pandemic)

 Note to Reader:

 Province-wide, there is a high level of awareness and interest in attending Comox Valley 2020, the third in the Vancouver Island Water Stewardship Symposia Series.
 This is confirmed by the surge in registrati0ns leading up to February 29, the Early-Bird deadline.
 The delegate count is now close to 125.
 While there are still some 50 seats available, it may soon be necessary to close registration.